Design and Operation of the PandaX-4T High Speed Ultra-high Purity Xenon Recuperation System: Operation results

 \subsection{Purity measurement of the recuperated xenon}

 The recuperated xenon is stored in the high-pressure bottle system, where the xenon is sampled and measured to check if it is contaminated .

-A krypton measurement system is developed and constructed for detecting krypton impurity, the other impurities such as nitrogen, oxygen, argon and water could be measured as well.
+A krypton measurement system is developed and constructed for detecting krypton impurity.
 The krypton measurement and analysis system are based on a residual gas analyzer (RGA) and a liquid nitrogen cold trap.
-The concentration of the impurities in the sample xenon can be obtained by analyzing the partial pressure of different component species measured by the RGA set behind the liquid nitrogen cold trap.
-This krypton measurement system is calibrated by xenon samples with the known krypton concentration, which allows detecting krypton impurity at the $10^{-12}$ (ppt) level in principle, and measuring other impurities at the $10^{-9}$ (ppb) level based on the sensitivity of the RGA.
-The measurement and calibration methods are described in Ref.~[15].
+One of the key factors to measure the krypton concentration as low as the ppt level is the relative enrichment of krypton in xenon, which is achieved by the liquid nitrogen cold trap.
+The Kr concentration in the sample xenon can be obtained by analyzing the partial pressure of different component species measured by the RGA set behind the liquid nitrogen cold trap~\cite{15,16}.
+This krypton measurement system is calibrated by xenon samples with the known krypton concentration, which allows detecting krypton impurity at the $10^{-12}$ (ppt) level in principle.
+The measurement and calibration methods are described in Ref.~[17].
 The gas partial pressure ratio of the $^{84}$Kr to $^{132}$Xe is a critical parameter, which reflects the krypton content.
+The partial pressure of $^{87}$Kr is used as background signal called "Fake" for it is a non-stable isotope, and this signal is subtracted during the analysis.
 The krypton concentration can be calculated by comparing the parameter $^{84}$Kr/$^{132}$Xe between the recuperated xenon and the xenon sample.
 Kr concentration is an important indicator to judge if there is contamination in the recuperated xenon, in which Kr should be at $10^{-12}$ level.
-There would be a great increase of Kr concentration if the ultra-high purity xenon was pulled by infinitesimal air, in which Kr is at $10^{-7}$ level.
-The other impurity concentrations are measured as well to ensure the results.
+There would be a great increase of Kr concentration if the UHP xenon was contaminated by air, in which Kr is at $10^{-7}$ level.

-The measurement spectrum of the xenon in the dark matter detector and the recuperated xenon are shown in ~\ref{fig:4:8} and ~\ref{fig:4:9}, respectively.
-The analysis results of the comparison data are listed in Table ~\ref{tab:table2}.
-From the table, it can be seen that the recuperated xenon is not contaminated.
+The time evolution of the partial pressure ratio of $^{84}$Kr and $^{132}$Xe of the xenon in the dark matter detector and the recuperated xenon are shown in figure ~\ref{fig:4:8}.
+The analysis result of the Kr concentration of the xenon in the dark matter detector is less than 18.6 ppt, while the Kr concentration in the recuperated xenon sample is less than 37.6 ppt (The burn-in of the filament of the RGA causes the sensitivity deterioration of the Kr measurement system after several year’s working).
+From the results, it can be seen that the recuperated xenon is not contaminated.